DominikN/ESP32-to-ESP32/README.md

 # ESP32-to-ESP32
 *ESP32 to ESP32 communication example using Arduino framework.
 Secure, P2P, low latency connection between devices is established.
 Button connected to the first ESP32 controlls LED connected to second ESP32.*

-- ESP32 acts both as a HTTP server and HTTP client (listening on port 8001)
+- ESP32 acts both as a HTTP server (based on `ESPAsyncWebServer` library) and HTTP client (based on `AsyncTCP`)
-- ESP32 automatically detects all peers in the same network
+- ESP32 automatically detects all peers in the same Husarnet VPN network
-- when the button is pressed, HTTP request is sent to other peers and turn the LED on
+- when the button is pressed, HTTP request is sent to all other peers and turn the LED on
-- when the button is released, HTTP request is sent to other peers and turn on the LED off
+- when the button is released, HTTP request is sent to all other peers and turn on the LED off

 ## Default hardware configuration: